2012–13 GNF 2

-The 2012–13 GNF 2 was the 52nd season of Botola 2 (the 2nd tier football league in Morocco).
+The 2012–13 Botola Pro 2 was the 52nd season of Botola Pro 2 (the 2nd tier football league in Morocco).
 The season started on 15 September 2012 and ended on 2 June 2013.

-On 28 April 2013, Kawkab Marrakech secure their promotion to Botola Pro after their victory against TAS Casablanca with score 1-0 in their home match, they also clinched their title after their goalless drew in their home match against MC Oujda on 18 May 2013.
-Later, Association Sportive Sale promoted after defeat Olympique Marrakech 2-0 in their away match on 25 May 2013 while Ittihad Khemisset defeat Racing Casablanca 1-0 in their home match four days later left them 6 points away from safety with only 1 game left.
+On 28 April 2013, KAC Marrakech secure their promotion to Botola Pro after their victory against TAS Casablanca with score 1-0 in their home match, they also clinched their title after their goalless drew in their home match against MC Oujda on 18 May 2013.
+Later, AS Sale promoted after defeat Olympique Marrakech 2-0 in their away match on 25 May 2013 while IZ Khemisset defeat RAC Casablanca 1-0 in their home match four days later left them 6 points away from safety with only 1 game left.

 On 18 May 2013, Olympique Marrakech was relegated to GNFA 1 for 2013-14 season after defeated by USM Oujda in their away match with 2-0 left them 7 points away from safety with only 2 game left.
 TAS Casablanca also relegated after defeated by same team (USM Oujda) in their away match with score 2-0 on 2 June 2013.
-Union Sportive Temara ahead from TAS Casablanca on their goal difference (US Temara goal difference is -8 while TAS Casablanca goal difference is -10).
+US Temara ahead from TAS Casablanca on their goal difference (US Temara goal difference is -8 while TAS Casablanca goal difference is -10).